What Is CIS and What Does It Cover?

 Why Do Agencies Need a CIS Umbrella Payroll Service?

 Processing payroll for CIS subcontractors is time-consuming and complicated but an easy to use CIS umbrella payroll service provides a perfect solution for agencies.
-As an FCSA and Professional Passport accredited umbrella company, we offer a compliant CIS umbrella payroll service that takes away the burden of paying subcontractors.
+We offer a compliant CIS umbrella payroll service that takes away the burden of paying subcontractors.

 As an experienced umbrella company with gross payment status, we employ subcontractors and pay them in line with CIS, so agencies do not have to worry.
 Our CIS umbrella payroll service takes on the job of processing subcontractor payroll, making tax and National Insurance deductions and paying this directly to HMRC.
 Unified Payroll handling all CIS payroll gives agencies the time to concentrate solely on placing candidates.